KTX-private/api-en/source/index.html.md

 **Create a signature**

 Before sending the request, first determine the message used for the signature.
 For GET type requests, Query String is the message body that needs to be signed, and for POST requests, Body String is the message body that needs to be signed.
+Expire_time represents the expiration time.
 The specific method of signing is as follows:

-* The first step: use Secret Key as a key to perform a message to the signature of the HMACSHA256 algorithm
+* Step 1: Get the current timestamp and set expiration time Use Date.now() to obtain the current timestamp in milliseconds, and add a short validity period (e.g., 5000 milliseconds) to indicate that the request will expire in 5 seconds.
+* Step 2: Generate the signature
+  Concatenate [timestamp + request body string] as the original data, and use the HMAC-SHA256 algorithm to encrypt it with the user's secret as the key.
-* Step 2: Convert the above results to hex string
+* Step 3: Convert the result to a hex string
+  Convert the HMAC result into a hexadecimal string format.
+* Step 4: Add headers
-* Step 3: Use Hex String as the value of the request header api-sign
+ Use the hex string as the value for the api-sign header, and set the expiration timestamp as the value for the api-expire-time header.

 ## Api Key Permissions